Scale3-Labs/langtrace-trace-attributes/README.md

 2. Navigate to **Account Settings** > **API tokens** > **Add API token**.
 3. Follow the prompts to generate a new token.
 4. Use this token with `twine` for uploading your package.

+To update your `README.md` with instructions for building and publishing your TypeScript library to npm, you can include the following sections:

+---

+## Building and Publishing to npm

+This guide outlines the steps to build your TypeScript library and publish it to the npm registry, making it available for installation and use in other projects.

+### Prerequisites

+Before you begin, ensure you have:

+- Node.js and npm installed.
+[Download here](https://nodejs.org/en/download/).
+- An npm account.
+[Sign up here](https://www.npmjs.com/signup) if you don't have one.
+- Logged into npm in your command line.
+Run `npm login` and follow the prompts.

+### Building Your TypeScript Library

+1. **Navigate to Your Project Directory** where your `package.json` is located, typically `src/typescript`.

+    ```sh
+    cd src/typescript
+    ```

+2. **Install Dependencies** if you haven't already:

+    ```sh
+    npm install
+    ```

+3. **Build Your Project** to compile TypeScript files into JavaScript:

+    ```sh
+    npm run build
+    ```

+    This step assumes you have a `"build"` script in your `package.json` that runs the TypeScript compiler, typically `"build": "tsc"`.

+### Publishing Your Package to npm

+1. **Update the `package.json`** to ensure it has the correct `"name"` (scoped if necessary, e.g., `@langtrace/trace-attributes`), `"version"`, and other relevant information.

+2. **Build Your Library** as described in the previous section to ensure you have the latest compiled version.

+3. **Publish Your Package**:

+    ```sh
+    npm publish --access public
+    ```

+    The `--access public` flag is necessary if you're publishing a scoped package and want it to be publicly available.

+4. **Verify** that your package is now available on npm by visiting `https://www.npmjs.com/package/@langtrace/trace-attributes` (adjust the URL to match your package name).

+## Updating Your Package

+If you make changes and wish to publish an updated version of your package:

+1. Make your changes and commit them to your repository.
+2. Update the `"version"` in your `package.json` following [Semantic Versioning](https://semver.org/).
+3. Repeat the build and publish steps.

 ## Contributing